 Breast cancer is more prevalent than you might think.
 According to the CDC (not counting some kinds of skin cancer) breast cancer in the United States is:

 - The most common cancer in women, no matter your race or ethnicity.

 - The most common cause of death from cancer among Hispanic women.

 - The second most common cause of death from cancer among white, black, Asian/Pacific Islander, and American Indian/Alaska Native women.

-The benefit of screening regularly through an annual breast exam is the possibility of finding cancer early (if you have it) when it might be easier to treat.
-There’s no reason to fear or avoid a clinical breast exam, and to make you feel more comfortable about it, we’ve explained what you can expect below.
+An annual breast exam increases the possibility of detecting any possible cancer early, when it might be easier to treat.
+There’s no reason to fear or avoid a clinical breast exam, and to make you feel more comfortable about it we have explained what you can expect below.

-A breast exam can happen one of two ways.
-One, a doctor or other medical provider may manually press down on and around your breasts with their fingertips during a routine well woman gynecological visit.
-They usually press fairly gently and do so to see if there are any lumps or abnormalities you should be concerned about.
+Clinical Breast Exam: a doctor or other medical provider may manually press down on and around your breasts with their fingertips during a routine gynecological visit.
+They usually press fairly gently and do so to see if there are any concerning lumps or abnormalities.
 If they find anything unusual, they may recommend further testing just to be sure.

-A more in-depth breast exam is called a mammogram.
-A mammogram is an X-ray of the breast that helps detect breast cancer early.
+Mammogram: A more in-depth breast exam is called a mammogram., which is an X-ray of the breast that helps detect breast cancer early.
 It can find lumps that are too small to be felt during a clinical breast exam.

 You should also get screening mammograms annually beginning at 40 years old.
 You may need to get one sooner if someone in your family had breast cancer at a young age, or if you have cysts in your breasts, which can hide the symptoms of breast cancer.